reicalasso/beyond_transformer/docs/architecture/architecture_overview.md

 # Architecture Overview

-This document provides a detailed overview of the Neural State Machine (NSM) architecture.
+This document provides a detailed overview of the PULSE (PULSE) architecture.

 ## Core Components

 ### 1. StatePropagator

-The `StatePropagator` is the fundamental building block of NSM that controls how state vectors are updated, retained, or reset.
+The `StatePropagator` is the fundamental building block of PULSE that controls how state vectors are updated, retained, or reset.

 #### Key Features:
 - **Gated Updates**: Inspired by LSTM/GRU architectures with reset, update, and forget gates